 Kubernetes and Docker on CenturyLink Cloud

-Check out our Kubernetes page on CenturyLink Cloud.
-We give you the deployment tools you need to manage your applications quickly and easily.
-Also, you might be interested in our Knowledge Base article on using Ansible to create a Kubernetes cluster on CenturyLink Cloud - all by running a single script.
+Check out our Kubernetes Knowledge Base article.
+It will get you started using Ansible to create a Kubernetes cluster on CenturyLink Cloud - all by running a single script.